A Parable about a Hidden Force that May Be Keeping You Stuck

 She is often angry with herself and sometimes other people.
-Secretly, she feels unloved and unworthy so with every mistake she resolves to do things perfectly the next time to prove to everyone else that she is good enough.
+Secretly, she feels unloved and unworthy, so with every mistake she resolves to do things perfectly the next time to prove to herself and everyone else that she is good enough.

 One day, Regret and Guilt agreed that it was time to make some lifestyle changes.
-Regret regretted that her energy level was low and she wasn’t able to do all of the things she wanted.
+Regret regretted that her energy level was low and she wasn’t able to do all the things she wanted.
 Guilt felt bad too—guilty that she was “too fat and lazy.”

-A few days into it, she had a really stressful day at work and was thrilled when she remembered that it was her co-worker’s birthday because that meant cake!
+A few days in, she had a really stressful day at work and was thrilled when she remembered that it was her co-worker’s birthday, because that meant cake!
 She wasn’t hungry but had a piece of the delicious chocolate cake while she celebrated with her friend… then went back for another piece after everyone else returned to their desks.

 Guilt. . . disaster struck!

-Guilt liked the idea of using hunger and fullness too—but she had failed on so many diets that she doubted she would do any better with this approach.
-She told herself that this was her last chance to get it right so every time she felt like eating she made sure she was hungry first.
+She liked the idea of using hunger and fullness too—but she had failed so many diets that she doubted she would do any better with this approach.
+She told herself that this was her last chance to get it right, so every time she felt like eating she made absolutely sure she was hungry first.
 She felt great because she was doing it perfectly!

 Although Guilt was well intentioned, her unrealistic expectations and the shame and blame she heaped on herself were preventing her from learning, improving, and forgiving herself when she made choices that didn’t work out well.
 She even felt guilty for feeling guilty!